nvkelso/carto-css-map-styling/README.md

     `marker-color: #rrggbb;` or `marker-color: url("image.png");` or `marker: url("image.png");` -- the last one of these is weird but interesting

+    `marker-cap: round;` or `marker-cap: butt;`  or `marker-cap: square;`.
+Default is butt, resulting in a square marker?
+In Mappy CSS 2.0 defaults, does this turn into `marker-cap: round;` as default to get circles instead of squares with the fallback of squares?

     `marker-opacity: 1.0;`  - ratio range between 0.0 and 1.0.
 Default is 1.0

     `marker-placement: point;` or `marker-placement: line;`